JeeWeetje/iot-workshop/README.md

 ### Monitoring using UI

-We can check the arrival of the messages in the Azure IoT Hub.
+We can check the arrival of the messages in the Azure IoT Hub using the Device Explorer.
+This tool is UI based, please check the installation requirements.

 1. Start the `Device Explorer`
 2. On the Configuration Tab, insert the IoT Hub `Connection String-primary key` and the `name` of the IoT Hub (as Protocol Gateway Hostname)